ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2020-11-15-OnlineHackathon.md

 title: What to expect from an Online Hackathon
 image: /assets/img/research/OnlineHackathon/OnlineHackathon_Cover.jpg
 description: >
-  What tradeoffs will you have to make?
+  What trade-offs will you have to make?
 ---

 0. this unordered seed list will be replaced by toc as unordered list